srvk/DiViMe/docs/source/usage.md

 *data/mydata/*: This second argument tells DiViMe where are the sound files to analyze.
 Note that the directory containing the input files should be located in the ```data/``` directory (or it can be ```data/``` itself).
 The directory does not need to be called `mydata` - you can choose any name.

-**The vocalization classification tool depends on the output of the talker type tool yunitator.
-Therefore, the directory where you put your clips to analyze must contain files called yunitator_*.rttm (e.g., yunitator_participant23.wav).**
+**The vocalization classification tool depends on the output of the talker type tool yunitate.
+Therefore, the directory where you put your clips to analyze must contain files called yunitate_*.rttm (e.g., yunitate_participant23.wav).**

 The vocalization classification tool returns one rttm per sound file, with an estimation for each CHI vocalzsation to be a canonical syllable (CNS), non-canonical syllable (NCS), crying (CRY), and others (OTH, normally refer to laughing).